What size should a CV photo be?

 FAQs

-1. What size should a CV photo be?
+What size should a CV photo be?

-The standard CV photo size is 35 x 45 mm (3.5 x 4.5 cm) in Europe and internationally, or 2 x 2 inches for a US-style square.
-For digital files, aim for 400 x 400 to 600 x 600 pixels at 300 DPI, saved as a JPG or PNG under 1 MB.
-Keep the framing to head and shoulders with your face centered.
+The standard CV photo size is 35 x 45 mm (3.5 x 4.5 cm) in Europe and internationally, which is 413 x 531 pixels at 300 DPI.
+Where a square format is expected, use 2 x 2 inches, or 600 x 600 pixels.
+Save as a JPG or PNG under 1 MB and keep the framing to head and shoulders with your face centred and your head filling roughly 70% of the frame.

-4. What should you wear for a CV photo?
+What should you wear for a CV photo?